This post may contain affiliate links. Please read our disclosure policy.

-A few tips for a great classic Bloody Mary cocktail recipe, for your celebratory brunches and beyond!
+This Bloody Mary cocktail is my sister’s recipe, for your celebratory brunches and beyond!
 Mix your own or use a quality purchased Bloody Mary mix.

 But with no recipe in hand and Dick having graduated, I faced my sophomore year needing to figure out the recipe for myself.
 And you know what they say about necessity.